Business and Facebook Posts

 In this group, customers can share their experiences and help each other out.
 This group should be solely a knowledge-sharing community, with any self-promotion strictly forbidden.

 A community such as this is a fantastic opportunity for your customers to gain tangible value from your social media channel.

-Interact with some of your most loyal customers by creating a Q&A thread in your customer-only group.
+Facebook post ideas that interact with some of your most loyal customers, such as creating a Q&A thread in your customer-only group, is fantastic for engagement.